Navigating the Longevity Economy: Financial Resilience for an Ageing World

 Social connection is integral to healthy longevity.
 Socially isolated older adults have a higher risk of poor health and earlier death.
 Intentional design of systems and environments for social connection can mitigate these impacts.

-Benefits of longevity are not distributed equitably.
-Advocacy for pay and pension equity, as well as support for informal caregivers, are some of the crucial elements to ensure that financial security and the benefits of longevity can be more accessible to all.
+Advocacy for pay and pension equity, as well as support for informal carers, are some of the crucial elements to ensure that financial security and the benefits of longevity can be more accessible to all.

 Mercer colleagues leading this initiative